Doctorate: Egypt

-The Medical doctorate (abbreviated as M.D.) is equivalent to the Ph.D. degree.
-To earn an M.D. in a science specialty, one must have a master's degree (M.Sc.) (or two diplomas before the introduction of M.Sc. degree in Egypt) before applying.
+The medical doctorate (abbreviated as M.D.) is equivalent to the Ph.D. degree.
+To earn an M.D. in a science specialty, one must have a master's degree (M.Sc.) (or two diplomas before the introduction of the M.Sc. degree in Egypt) before applying.
 The M.D. degree involves courses in the field and defending a dissertation.
 It takes on average three to five years.

 Many postgraduate medical and surgical specialties students earn a doctorate.
 After finishing a 6-year medical school and one-year internship (house officer), physicians and surgeons earn the M.B.
 B.Ch. degree, which is equivalent to a US MD degree.
 They can then apply to earn a master's degree or a speciality diploma, then an MD degree in a specialty.

 The Egyptian M.D. degree is written using the name of one's specialty.
 For example, M.D.
 (Geriatrics) means a doctorate in Geriatrics, which is equivalent to a Ph.D. in Geriatrics.